Ares (Marvel Comics): Fictional character biography

+Shortly after the War of the Realms storyline, Ares is seen watching Shang-Chi and Sword Master train in Flushing, New York.
+After Flushing is merged with other Asian, Pacific and predominantly Asian cities outside of Asia with portals created by the Big Nguyen Company, Ares and his Dragonborn soldiers steal Lin Lie's mystical Fuxi sword.
+However, he is unable to activate the sword's power, and the goddess Davi Naka traps him in a temple in Madripoor.

+In The Punisher, the Punisher kills Ares and replaces him as the god of war before being depowered by his resurrected wife Maria.

 Powers and abilities

 Ares belongs to a race of inter-dimensional deities known only as the Olympians.
 He possesses the base superhuman physical attributes of an Olympian, including superhuman strength, speed, agility, durability, reflexes, regenerative healing factor, and virtual immortality, though some of his powers are substantially greater than most other Olympians.

 Like all Olympians, Ares is superhumanly strong, though far more so than the majority of his race.
 Among the Olympians, his physical strength is equaled only by his uncles, Neptune and Pluto, and is exceeded only by his father, Zeus, and his half-brother, Hercules.
 Ares' body and metabolism generates almost no fatigue toxins during physical activity, granting him virtually inexhaustible superhuman stamina in all physical activities.
 Ares' body is also highly resistant to physical injury.
 He can withstand great impact forces, energy discharges, temperature extremes, and falls from great heights without being injured.
 However, also like all other Olympians, he can sustain injury; once, after an extensive self-imposed exile on the Earthly plane, Ares was physically vulnerable enough to be injured and downed by mere bullets.
 At the same time Ares has been shown withstanding being shot at point-blank range from machine guns used by War Machine.
-Ares is functionally immortal in the sense that he is immune to the effects of aging and hasn't aged since reaching adulthood.
+Ares is functionally immortal in the sense that he is immune to the effects of aging and has not aged since reaching adulthood.
 He is also immune to any known terrestrial disease or infection.

 While not as accomplished at magic as many of his fellow Olympians, and lacking the ability to fly, project energy and teleport, as an Olympian god Ares has the potential to use magic.
 Ares can sense the presence of other gods, demons, and the use of magic, call other gods, and transport himself to Olympus and to Earth at will on certain occasions (such as abandoning his station as the God of War to lead a mortal life, or when retreating to Olympus after Hercules wounded him in a fierce battle with Kyknos).
 However, neither his rudimentary magic nor his Olympian natural abilities were capable of overwhelming the Merlin-tutored Morgan le Fay or preventing the mistress of the mystic arts from easily transmuting him into stone.